-All applications to commence study in 2018 in our Bachelor of Education and Master of Teaching degrees require applicants to submit a 400-word Education Statement in addition to your SATAC application.
+All applications to commence study in our Bachelor of Education and Master of Teaching degrees require applicants to submit a 400-600 word Teaching Capabilities Statement in addition to your SATAC application.
 This supports the national priority to ensure those entering the teaching profession have the personal qualities to best support learners and graduate as classroom ready, high quality teachers.
-The Education Statement complies with the national Australian Institute for Teaching and School Leadership (AITSL) initial teacher education program standard of academic and non-academic entry requirements.
+The Teaching Capabilities Statement complies with the national Australian Institute for Teaching and School Leadership (AITSL) initial teacher education program standard of academic and non-academic entry requirements.

 You would know that UniSA has a solid reputation for producing the highest quality teaching graduates being ranked number one in South Australia for graduate employment in education*.
 Therefore we endorse national initial teacher education program standards committed to graduating future educators with both the academic and personal qualities to maximise outcomes of all learners, whilst supporting sustained high quality teaching careers.
 UniSA’s commitment ensures that we remain at the forefront of exemplar education.

-The Education Statement aims to focus applicants on thinking deeply about your choice of a teaching career and your skills, personal qualities and experiences that will contribute to your development into an exceptional and proficient teacher.
-Education Statements need to meet the criteria of the three areas listed above and are assessed by trained staff through a moderation process.
-Upon acceptance in the program, you will reflect on the Education Statement in building your self-reflexive practice and monitoring your growth as an educator.
+The Teaching Capabilities Statement aims to focus applicants on thinking deeply about your choice of a teaching career and your skills, personal qualities and experiences that will contribute to your development into an exceptional and proficient teacher.
+Teaching Capabilities Statements need to meet the criteria of the three areas listed above and are assessed by trained staff through a moderation process.
+Upon acceptance in the program, you will reflect on the Teaching Capabilities Statement in building your self-reflexive practice and monitoring your growth as an educator.